-specific day required for the delivery.
+If using the Royal Mail p specific day required for you during the call as to whet her there is any

-There is an option to vie something that you wou healthcare professional at the organisation.
+There is an option to vie something that you wou thcare professional at the orga anisation.
 Is this

-☐ Yes
+Yes

 □ No

-Our fees as set out by 2018 the Access to Hea alth Records Act 1990 and Da ata Protection Act
+Our fees as set out by the Access to Health Records Act 1990 and Data Protection Act 2018

-will be provided free ganisation will respond to any a e of charge unless the request in on fee may be charged.
+month and this service v eation will respond to any appli harge unless the request is de may be charged.

-Part B: Access to a deceased patient s's health record form
+Part B: Access to a deceased patient's he ealth record form

-Strictly confidential or nce completed
+Strictly confidential or ice completed

-Patient's details
+Patient s details

 Surname

 First name(s)

-Any other name known under
+Any other name

-Date of birth
+known under Date of birth

 Date of death

 Gender Male Female

 NHS number (if known)

 Their address at time of of death

-Any previous address during the time they were under our care
+Any previous address during the time they were e under our care